Embracing Imperfection: Wabi-Sabi Meets Pop Art in Modern American Design

 Authenticating and Valuing Wabi-Sabi Art

-- Research the artist's background and techniques
+- Learn about the artist's background and techniques

 - Look for signs of handcrafting and natural materials

-- Consult with experts in Japanese aesthetics
+- Ask experts in Japanese aesthetics

 - The artist's reputation and body of work

-- The materials used and their quality
+- The quality of materials used

 - The artwork's condition (noting that some wear may be intentional)